-It changes from lush green farmland, dense forest, and crystal clear water rivers to barren land as you climb higher – than you realize it was a stupendous decision.
-It’s one of the hardest physical and mental challenges you will ever face in your life but on reaching base camp, will turn into the gratifying moment.
+It changes from lush green farmland, dense forest, and crystal clear water rivers to barren land as you climb higher – then you realize it was a stupendous decision.
+It’s one of the hardest physical and mental challenges you will ever face in your life but on reaching base camp, will turn into a gratifying moment.

 Mt Everest (8848 m) as seen from Kala Pathar